 Testing for a blown head gasket on your 1.8L Mazda Protegé is not that hard.
 I can tell you that it's something you can do without having to take your car to the auto repair shop.
-In this tutorial I am going to show you the 4 different tests that are done to confirm or disconfirm a blown head gasket.
+In this tutorial, I'm going to show you the 4 different tests that are done to confirm or disprove a blown head gasket.

 2 of the 4 tests require absolutely no tools.
 On the remaining 2 tests that require tools, I'm going to show you where to buy them and how to use them.

 You can find this tutorial in Spanish here: Cómo Probar El Empaque De Cabeza (1995-2000 1.8L Mazda Protegé) (at: autotecnico-online.com).

 A blown head gasket is almost always the result of severe engine overheating.
 This severe engine overheating usually has one of three causes:

 - The radiator fan motor failed and stopped working (and thus stopped cooling the engine).